 But where do we go from here?
 What will change, exactly?
 To scratch the surface, these seven sourcing aspects will see change in a way that presents global opportunity for procurement optimization as the digital supply chain transforms sourcing as we know it.

-The wide-scale business disruptions of 2020 actually mean greater expectation for productivity over the coming decade.
+The wide-scale business disruptions of 2020 actually mean greater expectations for productivity over the coming decade.
 For all the corporate carnage 2020 created, a McKinsey report from earlier this year called America 2021: Rebuilding lives and livelihoods after COVID-19 points out that 2020 also delivered the largest six-month productivity improvement since 1965.
 Specifically, the U.S. economy saw a 10.6 percent increase in the second quarter and 4.6 percent in the third.
 Corporate stakeholders in the coming decade will demand more progress, more quickly and with less spend.
 Not only will sourcing be a big part of delivering these new efficiencies, but refinement of the sourcing function itself is also underway.

 Effective procurement burns through a tremendous amount of resources: performing due diligence on new vendors, maintaining benchmarks, project management, price negotiation and auctions, contract review, requests for information, reporting, etc. And over the next 10 years, a number of enterprises will be looking to cut the costs of these functions wherever they can.
 Conventional sourcing takes a lot of people and time, dragging down Sales, General and Administrative (SG&A) costs on the balance sheet and hindering capital performance.
 Up until now, ERPs have provided awareness and control within the enterprise, but many external transactions are still performed manually.
 But the widespread practice of digitizing, connecting and automating a number of sourcing transactions is going to completely transform sourcing efficiency around the world.